Characters of the Mortal Kombat series: Hotaru

 Hotaru is a high-ranking guardsman in Orderrealm.
-Although not inherently evil, he aligns himself with Onaga in Deception due to Onaga's reputation for preserving order.
+Although not inherently evil, he aligns himself with Onaga due to Onaga's reputation for preserving order.
 As part of his alignment, Hotaru pursues Sub-Zero for killing many of Onaga's Tarkatan warriors.
 In turn, Hotaru is pursued by Dairou, who received a contract to assassinate him.
 He is depicted being killed by Dairou, Darrius, and Kenshi in their respective endings, but the 2011 reboot reveals that his death occurred during the final battle of Armageddon.

 The character was conceived as a foil to Havik.
 His name is the Japanese word for firefly, which serves as the motif for his costume that was designed by Jennifer Hedrick.

 Hotaru was ranked 43rd on UGO's 2012 list of the top 50 Mortal Kombat characters.
 Ranking him 60th in their 2015 rating of the series' 73 characters, Den of Geek remarked that "order tends to be the more boring [compared to chaos], but Hotaru has just enough of a cool factor".
 Robert Workman of GamePlayBook rated Hotaru 10th in his selection of the worst series characters for his using lava as a weapon and "stealing" Liu Kang's Bicycle Kick for one of his special moves.